mhmzdev/draftwing/assets/prompt.md

 - Flutter and Dart
 - Firebase and its ecosystem
-- State management (e.g., BLoC, Cubit, states)
+- State management (e.g., BLoC, Riverpod, provider etc.)
 - Clean architecture patterns

 When the user provides input, your job is to: